 Mobile Produce Markets

 Columbus Recreation and Parks Department offers Free Mobile Produce Markets throughout the year.
-The markets are set up as a drive-thru and staffed by volunteers wearing masks and gloves who load the produce directly into your trunk or car.
+The markets are staffed by volunteers who can assist with the produce so you can load it directly into your trunk or car.

-Free Mobile Produce Markets take place at the following community centers now through December.
+Free Mobile Produce Markets take place at the following community centers beginning April 6 through December.

 Distribution at all sites begins at 3 p.m. and runs while supplies last.